 Ian: But did they understand that,, you were seeing this as a learning opportunity and coming out with some better qualifications?.

 Steffen: I think after discussing it and,, explaining them my reasoning and all of that, they understood.
-But I also remember my my dad actually telling me something that I obviously like,, did not forget because it was so it was so obvious that I thought,, why didn’t I think of that?.
+But I also remember my my dad actually telling me something that I obviously like,, did not forget because it was so it was so obvious that I thought,, why did not I think of that?.

 He was saying, OK, you signed some paper for doing three years.
 What paper did you get from them?.
 Right.
 You got promises.
 Like,, in in in talking, do you have anything in writing?.
 And I thought, oh, no, he's right.
 Right.
 They they just fooled me.
 I will end up somewhere totally different in some totally totally different environment.
 And,, maybe as a tank commander or so, and that was actually pretty pretty much horror for me to to think like they fooled me.